Autolabeling 3D Objects with Differentiable Rendering of SDF Shape Priors: Conclusion

 \section{Conclusion}

-We presented a novel view on parametric 3D instance recovery in the wild by means of a self-improving autolabeling pipeline, purely bootstrapped from synthetic data and off-the-shelf detectors.
+We present a novel view on parametric 3D instance recovery in the wild based on a self-improving autolabeling pipeline, purely bootstrapped from synthetic data and off-the-shelf detectors.
 Fundamental to our approach is the combination of dense surface coordinates with a shape space, and our contribution towards differentiable rendering of SDFs.
-We have shown that we can recover a substantial amount of cuboid labels with high precision from our pipeline and that these labels can be used to train 3D object detectors with close to state-of-the-art results.
-Future work includes investigating additional categories for parametric reconstruction, such as pedestrians or road surfaces.
+We show that our approach can recover a substantial amount of cuboid labels with high precision, and that these labels can be used to train 3D object detectors with results close to the state of the art.
+Future work will be focused on investigating additional categories for parametric reconstruction, such as pedestrians or road surfaces.